 - Language Practice: Podcasting is an excellent way to practice speaking and listening skills in a new language.
 This applies both to students in world languages classes and students who are learning English.

-If you’re looking for a great podcast to celebrate International Podcast Day, look no further than HMH’s own podcast (we know this is a bit of a shameless plug, but we’re really proud of this new podcast and we think you’ll love listening)!
-In the first season, Teachers in America, we interviewed teachers from all around the country about their experiences in the classroom and the issues that matter most to them.
-Teachers and students alike will love this podcast, as it engages in an area we’re all familiar with, while also challenging our own experiences.
+If you’re looking for a great podcast to celebrate International Podcast Day, look no further than HMH’s own podcast.
+(We know this is a bit of a shameless plug, but we’re really proud of this podcast and think you’ll love listening!)
+Now on its third season, Teachers in America has introduced us to teachers from all around the country and their experiences in the classroom and the issues that matter most to them.
+Teachers and students alike will love this podcast, as it engages in an area we’re all familiar with while also challenging our own experiences.

-You can listen to HMH Learning Moments wherever you listen to podcasts:
+You can listen to Teachers in America wherever you listen to podcasts:

 If you or someone you know would like to be a guest on the Teachers in America podcast, please email us at firstname.lastname@example.org.

 Original post date is 2019; post updated in 2021.